-Purchase by an ESOP trust of shares held as treasury shares by a listed public company
+Purchase by an ESOP trust of shares held as treasury shares by a company

 - 7.33 A purchase of treasury shares by an ESOP trust for cash will be a sale of treasury shares for cash for the purposes of section 731 (see paragraph 7.34 below).
-The proceeds will therefore increase distributable profits up to an amount equal to the original purchase price of the shares (ie. reversing the decrease that would have occurred at the time of purchase of the treasury shares).
+The proceeds will therefore increase distributable profits up to an amount equal to the original purchase price of the shares (ie, reversing the decrease that would have occurred at the time of purchase of the treasury shares).
 Any excess will be credited to share premium.
-At the same time, the former treasury shares, now shares held by the ESOP trust, will be accounted for and treated for distributable profit purposes just as if they had been purchased at the same price from a third party, ie. the entire consideration paid by the ESOP trust restricts the amount of profits available for distribution (see 7.12 to 7.31 above). - 7.34 Section 727(1) states that where shares are held as treasury shares, a company may at any time "-(a) sell the shares... for a cash consideration or (b) transfer the shares ... for the purposes of or pursuant to an employees' shares scheme".
-Section 729(1) states that where shares are held as treasury shares the company may at any time "-(cancel the shares".
-Section 731 deals with the treatment of the proceeds when shares "-(are sold") and
+At the same time, the former treasury shares, now shares held by the ESOP trust, will be accounted for and treated for distributable profit purposes just as if they had been purchased at the same price from a third party, ie, the entire consideration paid by the ESOP trust restricts the amount of profits available for distribution (see 7.12 to 7.31 above). - 7.34 Section 727(1) states that where shares are held as treasury shares, a company may at any time '(a) sell the shares... for a cash consideration or (b) transfer the shares ... for the purposes of or pursuant to an employees' shares scheme'.
+Section 729(1) states that where shares are held as treasury shares the company may at any time 'cancel the shares'.
+Section 731 deals with the treatment of the proceeds when shares 'are sold' and requires any excess over the purchase price to be credited to share premium, with the remainder to replenish distributable profits.
+No treatment is otherwise specified for the proceeds when shares are 'transferred' to an employee share scheme in accordance with section 727(1)(b).
+Section 731 does not apply exclusively to sales falling solely within section 727(1)(a) but applies to any sale of treasury shares to an ESOP trust notwithstanding that the sale might also be a transfer under section 727(1)(b). - 7.35 The requirement in section 731 to transfer an amount to share premium when shares are sold for more than their purchase price applies only to treasury shares.
+Such a transfer is not required, or permitted, when shares held by an ESOP trust are sold in comparable circumstances.
+Whether or not the resulting surplus in the trust is a distributable profit from the perspective of the company is addressed at 7.42 to 7.45 below.

-30 More generally, the presentation of shares as liabilities reduces net assets as defined in section 682 for the purposes of financial assistance.
-The legislation refers to amounts stated in the accounting records rather than in the 'relevant accounts' because the test is a 'real time' one.
+rather than in the 'relevant accounts' because the test is a 'real time' one.
 However, subject to the use of 'narrow entity accounting' as described above, net assets as defined in section 682 for the purposes of financial assistance should generally be the same as net assets as defined in section 831 for the purposes of distributions by a public company.
 That is, the relevant shares should be treated as liabilities to creditors.